Manual Multi-Timeframe Analysis vs Confluence Tools: What Actually Scales in 2026

 A scalable 2026 workflow (manual + tool)

-- Weekly: do manual top-down analysis (bias, levels, regimes).
+- Weekly: manual top-down analysis (bias, levels, regimes).

 - Daily: check only what the system flags via alert rules.